-The possible responses that a solver can produce in response to commands are shown in Figure 3.10.
-Every response must be an instance of $\langle general_response \rangle$ which specifies generic response possibilities as well as command-specific responses for certain commands (specified by $\langle specific_success_response \rangle$).
-In addition, with the :print-success option set to true, a solver returns success after a successful command.
+The possible outputs that a solver can produce in response to commands are shown in Figure 3.10.
+Every response, if any, must be an instance of $\langle general_response \rangle$ which specifies generic response possibilities as well as command-specific responses for certain commands (specified by $\langle specific_success_response \rangle$).
+When the :print-success option is set to true, every command that does not produce a more specific response should print success after its successful execution, with the exception of the exit command which prints success before actually terminating the solver.